Mobile web design isn’t just about making a layout “shrink nicely.”

 4. Disable Popups

-Example of correct and incorrect popups
+Example of Correct and Incorrect Popups

-5. Highlight Important Elements
+5. Make Important Elements Obvious and Tap-Friendly

 Source: laetro